 No, don’t mess it up but make sure you use hashtags.
-While Twitter is obviously the most popular platform for using hashtags and the first to do so, both Facebook and Instagram also make use of them.
+While Twitter is obviously the most popular platform for using hashtags and the first to do so, Facebook and Instagram also use them.

 And there are plenty to choose from.
 A word of warning, however.

 Rather pick two or three and use those.
-You can change it up from time to time if there are more hashtags that you can benefit from.
+You can change it up occasionally if there are more hashtags you can benefit from.